6 Signs You’re a Perfectionist and How Anxiety Therapy in Salt Lake City, Utah Can Help

 Perfectionism is one of those things that people actually view as a good thing.
-People are more willing to share they’re a perfectionist than they are to admit they are depressed.
-It might seem more socially acceptable to be a perfectionist but at times we fail to see how damaging it is.
+People are more willing to share that they’re a perfectionist than they are to admit they are depressed.
+It might seem more socially acceptable to be a perfectionist, but at times, we fail to see how damaging it is.
 Perfectionism can be paralyzing to people, which leads to increased anxiety and depression.
-Being high-achieving might seem like a good thing but sometimes we don’t realize the cost and toll it takes on us.
+Many of the women I work with in anxiety therapy in Salt Lake City, Utah struggle with perfectionism that keeps them stuck in constant self-criticism and fear of making mistakes.
+Being high-achieving might seem like a good thing, but sometimes we don’t realize the cost and toll it takes on us.

 There are many different signs of perfectionism.
 This is not a comprehensive list and just because you might relate to all of these doesn’t mean you aren’t a perfectionist.